-This Snapshot is a concise collection of key findings from your institution's NSSE 2014 administration.
+This Snapshot is a concise collection of key findings from your institution's NSSE 2017 administration.
 We hope this information stimulates discussions about the undergraduate experience.
 Additional details about these and other results appear in the reports referenced throughout.

 Engagement Indicators Sets of items are grouped into ten Your students compared with Catholic C&U Engagement Indicators, organized Theme Engagement Indicator First-year Senior under four broad themes.
-At right are summary results for your Academic Challenge Higher-Order Learning institution.
+At right are summary results for your Academic Higher-Order Learning $\triangle$ institution.
 For details, see your Engagement Indicators report.
-Key: Reflective & Integrative Learning Learning Strategies Quantitative Reasoning Your students' average was significantly higher (p < .05) with an effect size at least .3 in magnitude.
-Your students' average was significantly Learning with Peers Collaborative Learning Discussions with Diverse Others higher (p < .05) with an effect size less than .3 in magnitude. • • No significant difference.
-Experiences Student-Faculty Interaction Your students' average was significantly lower (p < .05) with an effect size less than .3 in magnitude. with Faculty Effective Teaching Practices $\nabla$ Your students' average was significantly lower (p < .05) with an effect size at least .3 in magnitude.
+Reflective & Integrative Learning Challenge Learning Strategies Key: Quantitative Reasoning $\nabla$ $\nabla$ Your students' average was significantly higher $(p < .05)$ with an effect size at least .3 in magnitude.
+Learning Collaborative Learning $\triangle$ $\nabla$ Your students' average was significantly higher $(p < .05)$ with an effect size less than .3 in magnitude. with Peers Discussions with Diverse Others $\nabla$ No significant difference.
+Experiences Student-Faculty Interaction $\triangle$ $\nabla$ Your students' average was significantly lower $(p < .05)$ with an effect size less than .3 in magnitude. with Faculty Effective Teaching Practices Your students' average was significantly lower $(p < .05)$ with an effect size at least .3 in magnitude.
 Campus Environment Quality of Interactions Supportive Environment